Discrete Midpoint Convexity: Introduction

 For a function defined on the integer lattice $\ZZ^{n}$, we may consider analogous notions of \emph{discrete} midpoint convexity where the value of the function at the (possibly nonintegral) midpoint is replaced by suitable convex combinations of the function values at some integer neighboring points.

 For $x,y \in \ZZ^{n}$, one very simple substitute for $f((x+y)/2)$ in the case of noninteger $(x+y)/2$ is obtained by taking the average of the values of $f$ at the integer round-up and round-down of the point $(x+y)/2$.
-In this case we obtain the \emph{discrete midpoint convex} inequality
+In this case we obtain the inequality of \emph{discrete midpoint convexity}:

 where $\lceil \cdot \rceil$ and $\lfloor \cdot \rfloor$ denote the integer vectors obtained by rounding up and rounding down each component to the nearest integers, respectively.

 A weaker version of discrete midpoint convexity is obtained by considering the smallest possible value of a linear extension of $f$ at the point $(x+y)/2$ with respect to the values at the integer points neighboring $(x+y)/2$.
 More precisely, for a point $x \in \RR^n$ we consider its integer neighborhood $N(x) = \{ z \in \mathbb{Z}^{n} \mid | x_{i} - z_{i} | < 1 \ (i=1,\ldots,n) \}$ and the value at $x$ of the convex envelope $\tilde f$ of $f$ on $N(x)$, which can be represented as